Milnil/cs225final-AirportsAndRoutesTool/README.md

 We call all functions in main for you.
 The required inputs for each of the functionality are as follows:

-### Executables
-* Dijkstra’s
-  * Input:
-  * Output:
-* BFS
-  * Input:
+* Flight Path Exists (BFS)
+  * Input: two Integer IDs for the source airport and destination airport
+  * Output: a boolean that states whether a path from the starting and ending airport exists
-  * Output:
+* Shortest Path (Dijkstra's)
+  * Input: two Integer IDs for the source airport and destination airport
+  * Output: the shortest path between the airport nodes represented as a vector of Integers
-* Strongly Connected Components
+* Strongly Connected Components (Kosaraju's)
-  * Input:
+  * Input: an Integer ID for an airport
-  * Output:
+  * Output: a list of airport IDs that have a path to input airport

+In addition to the above functions called in `/entry/main.cpp`, you can also refer to the input and output definitions in the comments for each small function in  `graph.h` and `/data`.
 ### Tests
 To run the test cases, run `make test` then `./test` in the root directory.

-We constructed several small to medium sized datasets in `/tests` directory.
-What else did we test for?
+We constructed several small to medium sized datasets in `/data` directory.

-In addition to the above functions called in main, you can also refer to the input and output definitions in the comments for each small function in the `graph.h`.

 ## Team
 *  Ayush Basu (` ayushb3 `)